1.0 Policy Purpose

 5.0 Responsibilities

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
-University supervisors are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure compliance with it.
+University supervisors and employees with student oversight duties are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure and enforce compliance with it.

 Managers: Managers are required to send all original employee documents to UHR to ensure proper uploading into Workday.

-University Human Resources (UHR): UHR will maintain official employee files and records in a manner that ensures confidentiality and will not permit individuals inside or outside of the University to view an employee's file unless a written release has been provided by the employee or such access is required by law or by the Office of the General Counsel.
+University Human Resources (UHR): UHR will maintain official Employee Files and Records in a manner that ensures confidentiality and will not permit individuals inside or outside of the University to view an employee's file unless a written release has been provided by the employee or such access is required by law or by the Office of the General Counsel.

 UHR will ensure that any employee data electronically transmitted to our vendor for verification of employment purposes is transmitted using best practices for data security.